Ecstasy1857/prevaling-wage-case-generator/README.md

 # How To use this tool?
 You can use this tool as a command line jar or  import the maven project in eclipse (requires java 1.8).

+PWD numbers has format P-100-21184-333444 where P-100 is static, 21184 is the date your request was submitted in julian calendar, 333444 is the random number.

 Usage:

 **java -jar pwd.jar startingSequence=123456 julianDate=21184 increment=10**